-Closed loop HVAC systems are becoming increasingly important in the quest for improved energy savings and safety.
+Closed loop heating, ventilation and air conditioning (HVAC) systems are becoming increasingly important in the quest for improved energy savings and safety.

 Borehole cooling and heat pumps extract the heat in the ground or water and transfer it to a building for space and water heating.
 To cool the building in hot weather, heat is returned to the ground or water.